-The development and rollout of the Family Life Education Syllabus (Year 11-13) is an important step towards comprehensive sexuality education (and adolescent sexual and reproductive health) in Vanuatu, however it is also important to recognise that many ni-Vanuatu young people leave school before Year 11.
+The development and roll out of the Family Life Education Syllabus (Year 11-13) is an important step towards comprehensive sexuality education (and adolescent sexual and reproductive health) in Vanuatu, however it is also important to recognise that many ni-Vanuatu young people leave school before Year 11.
 The RMNCAH Policy and Implementation Strategy 2017-2020 emphasises the need to engage young people through school-based programs, but also through peer-to-peer programming, youth-focused messaging and material development, and health services appropriate to youth.
-The policy states that 'in recognition of their direct links to young people, the Ministry of Health should seek to work with and through the Ministry of Youth Development, Sport and Training the National Youth Council and with youth-focused non-government entities such as Youth Challenge, Wan Smolbag, Save the Children, CARE International, the Vanuatu Red Cross Society and the Vanuatu Christian Council' (p.30).
+The policy states that 'in recognition of their direct links to young people, the MOH should seek to work with and through the Ministry of Youth and Sports and Community Services, the National Youth Council and with youth-focused non-government entities such as Youth Challenge, Wan Smolbag, Save the Children, CARE International, the Vanuatu Red Cross Society and the Vanuatu Christian Council' (p.30).
 The policy also highlights the potential associated with the high uptake of social media among young people in Vanuatu, particularly as an opportunity to communicate ASRH messaging directly to youth even in remote parts of the country.
-The Vanuatu National Youth Development Policy 2012-2022 and Strategic Plan of Action 2012-2015 suggests that the Ministry of Youth Development, Sport and Training will support implementation of activities (such as peer education programs) led by the Ministry of Health and other agencies.
-The Vanuatu National Gender Equality Policy 2020-2030 includes the Priority Action 1.2.3 'Deliver family life education, sexual and reproductive health, and gender equality programs', and notes the Ministry of Education and Training and the Ministry of Health as lead agencies for this action.
+The Vanuatu National Youth Development Policy 2012-2022 and Strategic Plan of Action 2012-2015 suggests that the Ministry of Youth Development, Sport and Training will support implementation of activities (such as peer education programs) led by MOH and other agencies.
+The Vanuatu National Gender Equality Policy 2020-2030 includes the Priority Action 1.2.3 'Deliver family life education, sexual and reproductive health, and gender equality programs', and notes the MoET and the MOH as lead agencies for this action.

 4.4.
-Intersection of maternal and reproductive health issues with policy and legislation
+Intersection of Maternal and Reproductive Health Issues with Policy and Legislation

-As in other countries with small populations, the maternal mortality ratio (MMR) in Vanuatu is highly susceptible to change based on a small variation in the number of actual deaths.
+As in other countries with small populations, the maternal mortality ratio in Vanuatu is highly susceptible to change based on a small variation in the number of actual deaths.
 The SRHR Needs Assessment conducted in 2015 recommended that Vanuatu establish 'realistic and achievable national maternal mortality targets, using actual number of deaths (not MMR) to monitor and report progress' (p.24).
-The RMNCAH Policy and Implementation Strategy 2017-2020 has a target of less than six maternal deaths per year.
+The RMNCAH Policy and Implementation Strategy 2017-2020 has a target of less than 6 maternal deaths per year.

 4.4.1.
-Antenatal and maternal health care
+Antenatal and Maternal Health Care

-The most recent national data available, from the Vanuatu Demographic and Health Survey - Multiple Indicator Cluster Survey 2013 (DHS-MICS) (Ministry of Health, VNSO, SPC, 2014), suggests that most pregnant women in Vanuatu receive some antenatal care, including in rural areas.
-The DHS-MICS data suggest that almost 50 per cent of women in urban areas and over 50 per cent of women in rural areas received more than four antenatal visits, the minimum recommended by the WHO.
+The most recent national data available, from the Vanuatu Demographic and Health Survey (DHS, 2013), suggests that most pregnant women in Vanuatu receive some antenatal care, including in rural areas.
+The DHS data suggest that almost 50% of women in urban areas and over 50% of women in rural areas received more than four antenatal visits, the minimum recommended by the WHO.
 However, most women have their first visit in the fifth month of pregnancy, rather than in the first trimester.
-The 2013 Vanuatu DHS-MICS data suggest that suggest that some aspects of the quality of antenatal care provided is high, with most women receiving the routine checks recommended.
+The 2013 Vanuatu DHS data suggest that some aspects of the quality of antenatal care provided is high, with most women receiving the routine checks recommended.
 However, the data suggests room for improvement in communication of the signs and symptoms of pregnancy complications, and fewer than half expectant mothers were fully protected against tetanus, with tetanus toxoid injection coverage higher in rural areas than in urban areas.
-Pregnant women most commonly receive antenatal care from a nurse or midwife, or a doctor, with few receiving antenatal care from community health workers or traditional birth attendants (Ministry of Health, VNSO, SPC, 2014).
+Pregnant women most commonly receive antenatal care from a nurse or midwife, or a doctor, with few receiving antenatal care from community health workers or traditional birth attendants (MOH, VNSO, SPC, 2014).